-So I was in Sin City (Las Vegas) last weekend for a birthday bash, and wound up throwing away some cash in what most would agree amounts to a taxi fare scam.
+So I was in Sin City (Las Vegas)for a birthday bash, and wound up throwing away some cash in what most would agree amounts to a taxi fare scam.
 Here’s my mistake story, so those dollars stay in your pockets, where they belong.

 Why Take Taxi Cabs?

 By now, the eternal conflict between Uber, Lyft and other ride-sharing services and taxis is common knowledge.
 I mainly use Uber and Lyft (and, in fact, use them exclusively in my home city of Miami), but tend to use taxi cabs in places where they’re easy to hail.
 What I mean is that, in cities like New York and Las Vegas (at least on the strip), I find it easier to take a nearby cab than to go through the motions of calling an Uber, and waiting for and identifying the driver.

 Even in the case of taxis, I prefer to pay by credit card (rather than cash).
 It’s an electronic transaction, I get rewards points, don’t have to deal with change, and have an exact record of what I spent.
 Plus, nowadays, many cities have laws in place forcing taxis to accept credit cards, so it’s not as big of an issue as it used to be, and you don’t get the ol’ “my credit card reader is broken” excuse as often as in days past.

 With this in mind, I started paying for each Vegas taxi fare with a credit card.
 However, I soon started noticing that, for every single trip, I was being hit with a $3.00 fee.
 As I remember it, when each ride ended (and most rides were like $12, just up and down the strip), a screen inside the cab would show a fare breakdown including the base fare, but then tacking on a $3 “voucher fee”.
 In total, a $12 ride would wind up costing like $20, with the $3 added, plus tax and tip.